gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 1. Enable Elasticsearch and restart GitLab.

-1. Run indexers for database, wikis, and repositories.
+1. Run indexers for database (with UPDATE_INDEX=1 parameter), wikis, and repositories.
    By running  the repository indexer twice you will be sure that everything is indexed because some commits could be pushed while you performed initial indexing.
 The repository indexer will skip repositories and commits that are already indexed, so it will be much shorter than the first run.